-If a Deposit is created as a manual transaction in an Unsynced Depot, it will have a direct impact on the displayed asset balance of your depot.
+If a Deposit is created as a manual transaction in a Manual Integration, it will have a direct impact on the displayed asset balance of your integration.

 How are fees taken into consideration for Deposits?